kanopi/patternlab-hjf/README.md

 1. Commit new files generated.

+## Gulp Tasks

+Run `gulp` to watch and compile the CSS and JS needed for PatternLab.
+This will start BrowserSync as well.
+Ignore the following:

+- Copy the following snippet into your website ...

 ## Helpful Commands

 These are some helpful commands you can use on the command line for working with Pattern Lab from within the `patternlab` directory.